sigstore/docs/content/en/cosign/overview.md

 ## Getting Started (Quick Start)

-Cosign supports blob and container signing, verification, and storage in an OCI registry.
-Cosign aims to make signatures invisible infrastructure.

 Cosign is part of the Sigstore project.
 Join us on our [Slack channel](https://sigstore.slack.com/) (need an [invite](https://links.sigstore.dev/slack-invite)?)

 ### Installation